 Want to buy Bitcoin from a cryptocurrency broker using Singapore dollars?
 Here’s a step-by-step guide explaining exactly what you need to do, using local exchange Coinhako as an example:

 You can sign up for a Coinhako account by providing your email address and creating a password.
 Before you can trade, you’ll need to verify your account by doing the following:

-- Verifying your email address and phone number
+Verifying your email address and phone number

 Uploading proof of ID (front and back) and proof of residency

 Uploading a photo of yourself holding a handwritten statement and ID document

 Remember to also enable 2-factor authentication on your account for extra security.